 The amount of data that the world generates has been increasing exponentially since the inception of the computer age.
 This trend will continue for the foreseeable future, as ever more IoT devices come online and humans create denser content in the form of video and virtual reality.
-The bulk of this so-called "big data" is stored in hard disk drives (HDDs)1.
-It is estimated that the total demand for data storage by 2025 will be 180 zettabytes (1 zettabyte = 1 billion terabytes)2, which would be a three-fold increase from 2020.
-Some of this newly generated data will need to be archived for long-term storage, perhaps 9.3ZB of it3.
+The bulk of this so-called "big data" is stored in hard disk drives (HDDs) 1.
+It is estimated that the total demand for data storage by 2025 will be 180 zettabytes (1 zettabyte = 1 billion terabytes) 2, which would be a three-fold increase from 2020.
+Some of this newly generated data will need to be archived for long-term storage, perhaps 9.3ZB of it 3.
 Even if only 5% of stored data is placed in "deep" offline archives, this would require 46.5 million 20TB HDDs by 2025.
 The required capacity for online and on-premise archiving will be many times larger.

-Meanwhile, the supply of storage media is projected to grow by less than 20% year over year in the same time-frame4.
+Meanwhile, the supply of storage media is projected to grow by less than 20% year over year in the same time-frame 4.
 Without the construction of new HDD and SSD manufacturing facilities, which are multi-billion dollar investments, demand for storage is expected to outstrip supply by as much as two-fold5.
 Furthermore, magnetic storage has durability limitations that make it undesirable for maintenance-free, multi-decade storage.
 Also, the proliferation of data centers is causing long-term environmental damage, as the electricity they require, mostly for cooling, is a major source of global carbon emissions6.
 For all these reasons, there has been a strong interest in identifying new types of storage media.

 A strong contender for a type of media that could meet the future demand for archival storage is DNA.
-The theoretical storage capacity of DNA is as high as 200 petabytes per gram, which is over a thousand times denser than conventional HDDs^{7,8}.
-Most importantly, the energy requirement for writing is on the order of 10^{-19} joules per bit which is orders of magnitude below the femtojoules/bit (10^{-15} joules per bit) barrier touted for other emerging technologies7.
-The durability of DNA is unmatched, exceeding centuries, while hard drives and magnetic tape rarely maintain reliability longer than 30 years9.
-We point to a review paper that summarizes the potential of DNA storage systems10.
-Orthogonal to work on storage with DNA, researchers have looked at computing with DNA11-14.
+The theoretical storage capacity of DNA is as high as 200 petabytes per gram, which is over a thousand times denser than conventional HDDs 7,8 .
+Most importantly, the energy requirement for writing is on the order of 10^{-19} joules per bit which is orders of magnitude below the femtojoules/bit (10^{-15} joules per bit) barrier touted for other emerging technologies 7 .
+The durability of DNA is unmatched, exceeding centuries, while hard drives and magnetic tape rarely maintain reliability longer than 30 years 9 .
+We point to a review paper that summarizes the potential of DNA storage systems 10 .